 One of my favourite research methods for finding out about brands is to get people to talk about their memories and relationship with that brand.
 What part did it play in their life at various stages?
 What sounds, smells, images do they associate with that brand?

 , the store part of which is a treasure trove of everything from vintage dresses, to original art, to military memorabilia.
-An Ebay with a conscience.
+An Ebay

 Back in the 80s, fashion and charity shops were worlds apart.
 It's wonderful to see them come together to put on a show of sustainable fashion.